-The Reporting Party and Responding Party can expect the College to respect the rights of all involved by following the appropriate stated College sexual misconduct resolution process.
+The Complainant and Respondent can expect the College to respect the rights of all involved by following the appropriate stated College sexual misconduct resolution process.

-Rights of the Reporting Party and the Responding Party:
+Rights of the Complainant and the Respondent:

-- To choose to pursue an informal process or formal process, if applicable, as outlined in this Policy. - To have the allegations investigated in a thorough and timely manner. - To refrain from making self-incriminating statements.
-(However, the College will make a determination of whether a violation of the Sexual Misconduct Policy occurred based on the information presented.) - To be informed of the outcome of the sexual misconduct resolution process.
+- To choose to pursue an informal process or formal process, if applicable, as outlined in this Policy. - To have the allegations investigated in a thorough, unbiased, and timely manner. - To refrain from making self-incriminating statements and from participating in the process.
+(However, the College will make a determination of whether a violation of the Sexual Misconduct Policy occurred based on the information presented.) - To be informed simultaneously of the outcome of the sexual misconduct resolution process. - To have an advisor of their choice. - To be treated equitably and to have an equal opportunity to present both fact and expert witnesses and inculpatory and exculpatory evidence. - To be notified of date, time, location, participants, and purpose of all hearing investigative interviews, or other meetings, with sufficient time to prepare for participation.